 Dynamic Internal Table

-This Tutorial details about creation of dynamic internal table with different scenarios
+This Tutorial details about creation of dynamic internal

-Internal Tables are local tables within a program containing a series of lines having same data type.
-ABAPTM Open SQL allows single field, range of fields, entire database table or view into an internal table.
+Internal Tables are local tables within a program containing a series of lines having same

-In technical terms Internal table is a dynamic sequential dataset in which all records have the same data structure and a key.
+Internal table is a dynamic sequential dataset in which all records have the

-A static internal table can be declared in an ABAPTM program initially, when the structure of the internal table is fixed and known to the user.
+an ABAPTM program initially, when the structure of the internal

-Dynamic internal table is an extension to internal table concept, used when the number of fields is not known at the design time or until the compile time.
+concept, used when the number of fields is not known at the design time or

 Scenario 1:

-Display the table of contents in grid format using the dynamic internal table.
+the table of contents in grid format using the dynamic internal table.

-PARAMETERS: p_table (10) TYPE C.
+PARAMETERS: p_table (10)

-DATA: w_tabname TYPE w_tabname,
+w_tabname TYPE

-W_dref TYPE REF TO data,
+W_dref TYPE REF TO

 W_grid TYPE REF TO cl_gui_alv_grid.

-FIELD-SYMBOLS: <t_itab> TYPE ANY TABLE.
+<t_itab> TYPE ANY TABLE.

-w_tabname = p_table.
+w_tabname =

-CREATE DATA w_dref TYPE TABLE OF (w_tabname).
+w_dref TYPE TABLE OF (w_tabname).

-ASSIGN w_dref->* TO <t_itab>.
+w_dref->* TO <t_itab>.

-Populating Dynamic internal table
+Populating Dynamic internal

 SELECT *